* Decision to reject press law earns PM praise

 "He has answered the hopes of a Conservative Party that

-sometimes wonders what he stands for," the paper said in a
+sometimes wonders what he stands for," it said, under a cartoon

 Cameron's clear sign he would reject the main recommendation